cysouw/diathesis/text/c02_structure.md

    (= Ich befehle, und dadurch geht die Armee an die Front.)
 :::

-Even more noteworthy, such a locative diathesis is also possible with many intransitive verbs like *schwitzen* 'to sweat' [@next a].
+Even more noteworthy, such a caused-motion diathesis is also possible with many intransitive verbs like *schwitzen* 'to sweat' [@next a].
 With such verbs, a locative diathesis not only adds a location, like *in mein Hemd* 'in my shirt', but also an resultative accusative object, like *einen Fleck* 'a stain' [@next b], see [@sec:prepositions-intransitive-location-as-result].

 ::: ex
-~~Locative (resultative) [Ø › PBJ, Ø › OBJ]~~
+~~Locative (caused motion) [Ø › PBJ, Ø › OBJ]~~

 a.
 Ich schwitze.
 b.
 Ich schwitze einen Fleck in mein Hemd. \